Ernesto becomes a hurricane after pummeling northeast Caribbean and knocking out power in the region

-SAN JUAN, Puerto Rico — (AP) — Ernesto strengthened into a hurricane on Wednesday as it dropped torrential rain on Puerto Rico and left nearly half of all clients in the U.S. territory without power as it threatened to strengthen into a major storm en route to Bermuda.
+SAN JUAN, Puerto Rico — (AP) — Ernesto strengthened into a hurricane on Wednesday as it dropped torrential rain on Puerto Rico and left nearly half of all clients in the U.S. territory without power as it threatened to become a major storm en route to Bermuda.

 The storm was located about 175 miles (280 kilometers) northwest of San Juan, Puerto Rico and was moving over open waters.
 It had maximum sustained winds of 75 mph (120 kph) and was moving northwest at 16 mph (26 kph).